m0joonKim/Compiler/README.md

 ### Assignment 1: Flex & Bison Exercise

 ### Assignment 2: F# Exercise
+- This Assignment is the same as 'CSE4050 Programming Language Prj1'

 ### Prj1 : Phase #1.
 Type Checking
 - You must check the input AST and find type errors